a00908270/masterthesis/thesis.md

 Testing takes place automatically after training and evaluates the accuracy of the trained neural network.
 In this case 65 percent of the dataset is used for training and 35 percent for testing.

-### Evaluate Result
+### Evaluation Result

-As soon as the training and testing process is finished a file with the testing report is ready on the storage server.
+As soon as the training and testing process is finished, a file with the testing report is ready on the storage server.
 Figure \ref{usecase_1_datastructure_finished} clarifies the updated data structure of the neural network object.
-A result file with id `5b19972052faff0001cb6bbf` was uploaded to the storage service, the status changed to `FINISHED` and the transformed *Deeplearning4J* model representation is updated in the field *dl4jNetwork*.
+A result file with id `5b19972052faff0001cb6bbf` was uploaded to the storage service.
+The status is changed to `FINISHED` and the transformed *Deeplearning4J* model representation is updated in the field *dl4jNetwork*.

 ![Neural Network Datastructure of the fninished network visualized in the Robo3T[^9] application \label{usecase_1_datastructure_finished}](images/usecase_1_datastructure_finished.png){width=12cm}

-In the ViNNSL NN UI the result file can be viewed by switching to the *Data* tab and selecting *See File* under the headline *Result Data*.
+In the *ViNNSL NN UI*, the result file can be viewed by switching to the *Data* tab and selecting *See File* under the headline *Result Data*.

 ```
-...
+[...]

 Examples labeled as 0 classified by model as 0: 19 times
 Examples labeled as 1 classified by model as 1: 17 times